iDevelopedd/Note-App/README.md

 # Note-App

-A simple python note-app made with python and tkinter library
+A simple python note-app made with python and tkinter